All Episodes

 Good morning, Mark.

-How you doing?
+How are you doing?

-I'm doing good, uh all things considered.
+I'm doing good, all things considered.

-Well uh I'm another one of them folks.
+Yeah, well, I'm another one of them folks.

-Uh he could out debate him.
+He could out debate him.

 That's right.

-He's not one of them greasy slimy politicians.
+He's not one of them greasy, slimy politicians.

-No, but but but but but here's the difference.
+No, but here's the difference.

-He's gotta know something about something.
+He's got to know something about something.

 I think he's the best choice we got.

-Yes I do, for the Republican Party.
+Yes, I do, for the Republican Party.

-Mitt Romney in there, you're handing Barack Obama four more years in the White House because they don't need anybody they don't want anybody south of the Mason Dixon line vote for either one of them.
+If you put Newt Gingrich, Mitt Romney in there, you're handing Barack Obama four more years in the White House because they want anybody south of the Mason-Dixon line vote for either one of them.

-Um we know why he got voted out, why he had to step down from Speaker of the House because he got voted out.
+We know why he got voted out, why he had to step down from Speaker of the House because he got voted out.

-Uh it was the year of Monica and uh my uh late friend William F. Buckley Jr. in his column just before the election, uh said That uh on Tuesday we would hear the shot it would be the shot heard around the world as America voted against uh what Clinton had done to the presidency, and instead the Republicans lost seats in that election.
+It was the year of Monica, and my late friend William F. Buckley Jr., in his column just before the election, said that on Tuesday we would hear the shot.

-They didn't lose a lot, they just lost five seats.
+They just lost five seats.

-Uh but it was enough for Gingrich uh to resign and uh and quit the speakership uh since when he's done a lot of other things.
+But it was enough for Gingrich to resign and quit the speakership.

 But Ronnie, thank you for your thank you for your call.